al26152/meal_planner/README.md

 A local web application that processes voice transcriptions and PDF receipts to build a food inventory, then suggests recipes based on available ingredients.
 Designed to reduce food waste and encourage creative cooking.

 **Key Features:**
-- Upload voice transcriptions (.txt) from Google Recorder
-- Upload PDF receipts to extract grocery items
+- **Inventory Management:** Upload voice transcriptions (.txt) from Google Recorder or PDF receipts to build food inventory
-- Automatic item extraction using OpenAI GPT-4o-mini
+- **Automatic Extraction:** OpenAI GPT-4o-mini intelligently extracts food items from transcriptions and receipts
+- **Unified Recipe Finder:** "What Can I Cook?" feature finds recipes from saved recipes + API, sorted by how many ingredients you already have
+- **Shopping List:** Quick add missing ingredients to a shopping list with checkbox tracking
+- **User Recipe Curation:** Import recipes from URLs/YouTube, save favorites, tag them, and build your personal recipe library
-- Local-only storage (no cloud sync)
+- **Local Storage:** All data stored locally in JSON (no cloud sync)
-- WiFi accessible from any device on same network
+- **WiFi Accessible:** Access from any device on same network at `http://[computer-ip]:5000`
-- Mobile-responsive interface
+- **Mobile Responsive:** Works great on phones, tablets, and desktops

 ---